Adroiti/docs-for-code-review-tools/PHP_CodeSniffer/WordPress.Utils.I18nTextDomainFixer.md

 Comprehensive _I18n_ text domain fixer tool.

-This sniff can:
+This rule can:
 - Add missing text domains.
 - Replace text domains based on an array of `old` values to a `new` value.

-Note: Without a user-defined configuration in a custom ruleset, this sniff will be ignored.
+Note: Without a user-defined configuration in a custom ruleset, this rule will be ignored.

 ## Further Reading